Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Benchmarking and Empirical Analysis

-The simple SOD model is implemented as a popular bottom-up/top-down encoder-decoder architecture, where the encoder part consists of the convolution layers of VGG16~\cite{simonyan2014very}, and the decoder part consists of three convolutional layers for gradually making more precise pixel-wise saliency predictions.
-To increase the output resolution, the strides of the max-pooling layer in the $4$-th block is decreased to $1$, the dilation rates of the $5$-th convolutional block is modified to $2$, and the \textit{pool5} layer is excluded.
-The side output of each attentive feature is obtained through a \textit{Conv($1\!\times\!1, 1$)} layer with \textit{Sigmoid} activation, and supervised by the ground-truth saliency segmentation map.
-The final prediction comes from the $3$-rd decoder layer.
-An illustration of the network architecture is shown in Fig.~\ref{fig:SOD_network_cdg}.
+Datasets are responsible for much of the recent progress in SOD, not just as sources for training deep models, but also as means for measuring and comparing performance.
+Datasets are collected with the goal of representing the visual world, {and to summarize the algorithm as a single number (\ie, benchmark score).} A concern thus {arises}: it is necessary to evaluate how well a particular dataset represents the real world; or, more specifically, to quantitatively measuring the dataset's generalization ability.
+Unfortunately, previous studies~\cite{borji2015salient} are quite limited -- mainly concerning the degrees of center bias in different SOD datasets.
+Here, we follow~\cite{Torralba2011Unbiased} to assess how general SOD datasets are.
+We study the generalization and {difficulty} of several mainstream SOD datasets by performing a cross-dataset analysis, \ie, training on one dataset, and testing on the others. {We expect} our experiments to stimulate discussion in the community regarding this essential but largely neglected issue.

-For this study we pick six representative datasets: MSRA10K~\cite{cheng2011global}, ECSSD~\cite{yan2013hierarchical}, DUT-OMRON~\cite{yang2013}, HKU-IS~\cite{li2015visual}, DUTS~\cite{wang2017}, and SOC~\cite{Fan_2018_ECCV}.
+We first train a typical SOD model on one dataset, and then explore how well it generalizes to a representative set of other datasets, compared with its performance on the ``native'' test set.
+Specifically, we implement the typical SOD model as a bottom-up/top-down structure, which has been the most standard and popular SOD architecture these years and is the basis of many current top-performing models~\cite{liu2019simple,su2019selectivity,zhao2019egnet,wu2019stacked}.
+As shown in Fig.~\ref{fig:SOD_network_cdg}, the encoder part is borrowed from VGG16~\cite{simonyan2014very}, and the decoder consists of three convolutional layers that gradually refine the saliency prediction.
+We pick six representative datasets~\!\cite{ChengPAMI,shi2015hierarchical,yang2013,li2015visual,wang2017,Fan_2018_ECCV}.
 For each dataset, we train the SOD model with $800$ randomly selected training images and test it on $200$ other validation images.
-Please be noted that $1,000$ is the maximum possible total number considering the size of the smallest selected dataset, ECSSD~\cite{yan2013hierarchical}.
-We repeat the training process until convergence.
+Please note that {a total of} $1,000$ is the maximum possible number of images considering the size of the smallest selected dataset, ECSSD~\cite{shi2015hierarchical}.